-- 6.7 The National Planning Policy Framework states in paragraph 109 that the planning system should contribute to and enhance the natural and local environment by: - "... minimising impacts on biodiversity and providing net gains in biodiversity where possible, contributing to the Government's commitment to halt the overall decline in biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures." - 6.8 Meanwhile, the South Downs National Park Local Plan Policy SD12 on Biodiversity and Geodiversity applies a hierarchy of designation of sites that excludes certain sites from consideration of development proposals including habitats listed in the Biodiversity 2020, protected species and priority species.
-Lewes is in the Brighton and Lewes Downs UNESCO World Biosphere Region which recognises a balanced relationship of people and nature in our world-class environment. - 6.9 Different types of landscape provide a different range of benefits to the people of Lewes and to its local economy.
+6.7 The National Planning Policy Framework states in paragraph 109 that the planning system should contribute to and enhance the natural and local environment by: "... minimising impacts on biodiversity and providing net gains in biodiversity where possible, contributing to the Government's commitment to halt the overall decline in biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures."

+6.8 Policy LE2 provides a policy context within which development proposals can be assessed in terms of their impact on sites of ecological and biodiversity significance.
+It follows the hierarchical approach required by Section 11 of the NPPF (2012).
+The approach taken overlaps with that in the emerging South Downs Local Plan.
+Lewes is in the Brighton and Lewes Downs UNESCO World Biosphere Region which recognises a balanced relationship of people and nature in our world-class environment.

+6.9 Different types of landscape provide a different range of benefits to the people of Lewes and to its local economy.
 The Chalk Downs host a particularly rich diversity of plants and animals, such as the chalk grassland at Malling Down where the Adonis Blue butterfly and glow worms are found, but there are only small areas of this landscape left in the UK.
 Our wetlands and river are valuable because of the different and special wildlife they contain, but again the area of these is very small and the same is true for woodlands which occur in small fragments within the Lewes Neighbourhood Plan area.
 For example the Lewes Railway Lands are a particularly biodiverse rich habitat.